 Here are some gentle retinol products designed for the skin around the area that I found through my research:

-This is a lightweight serum that is formulated with fast-acting retinol that quickly absorbs into the skin, and starts fighting off those wrinkles and fine lines.
-Additionally, this product is also formulated with bio-nutrients from red algae and kelp, which help to brighten under eye circles.
+This lightweight serum is formulated with fast-acting retinol that quickly absorbs into the skin and starts fighting off wrinkles and fine lines.
+This product is also formulated with bio-nutrients from red algae and kelp, which help brighten under-eye circles.

-I also have fairly sensitive skin and this has not irritated my skin at all.
-Again, everyone has a different reaction to retinol so be sure to get a sample and do a patch test before investing in this product.
+Again, everyone reacts differently to retinol, so get a sample and do a patch test before investing in this product.

 The combination of ingredients in this product are specially targeted towards sensitive skin since some people find retinol to be a bit drying, and hyaluronic acid would counteract this by immediately moisturizing the skin.

-After reading a lot of positive reviews on this product, I found that many people that have used this product agree with what it claims to do, which is to reduce fine lines, wrinkles, and dark circles.
+This product also has many positive reviews across multiple retailers, with many users agreeing with what it claims to do: reduce fine lines, wrinkles, and dark circles.
 This product also claims to be safe to use on sensitive skin, and many people with sensitive skin agree that it is sensitive enough to use on their skin.
-This product is definitely worth a try!
-I think I’ll have to eventually pick this product up as well!

 Please comment below with your favorite ways to exfoliate around your eye area!